Bachelor of Arts in African American Studies

 Development and Public Policy (twenty-four credits): This concentration emphasizes historical, political, and policy dimensions of the economic and social development of Black communities.

 2. Three courses from: AFS (HIS) 5320, (HIS) 3160, (W S) 5110; HIS (AFS) 3140 or HIS (AFS) 3150; AFS 3160, 3180, 3250, 3360; 3420 (P S 3820); 5480, 6600.

 3. Two courses from: AFS 2500, 2600, 3860, (ISP) 5130, (HIS) 5320, (SOC) 5580, (PSY) 5700.

 4. One cognate from: ANT 3110, 3520, 6230; GEG 6150, 6350; ISP (AFS) 3610; HIS 3996, 5730; P S (AFS) 5030, (AFS) 5740, 6050 (AFS 6100); SOC (AFS) 5570; S W 6510.

-Electives for the major must be chosen from the courses listed or any new courses approved by the Directors of the Program.
+Electives for the major must be chosen from the courses listed, or from any new courses approved by the Directors of the Program.
 Click here for a list of all the AFS courses.